Is WhatsApp® a HIPAA Compliant Telemedicine Software?

 - Since WhatsApp® does not require users to enter a password for every session, it does not provide the required access controls.

-- WhatsApp® lacks the controls to make sure all communications that contain ePHI (electronic personal health information) are completely deleted remotely once an employee leaves the employment of a Covered Entity.
+- WhatsApp® cannot ensure that all communications containing ePHI (electronic personal health information) are completely deleted remotely once an employee leaves the employment of a covered entity.

 - WhatsApp® has not agreed to sign a BAA with a covered entity.